HatemSaadallah/cfp-code-submitter/README.md

 - [ ] Add office hours times on the front page (Easy)
 - [ ] Add customized profile picture for each member.
 (Medium)
 - [x] Removed unnecessary navbar items, for unauthorized users
+- [x] Added React Bootstrap Accordion Component to all pages, which reduces the amount of information there is at a time.
 ## Bugs to fix:
 - [ ] Fix the login page arbitrary appearance.